Tag Archive for: dog escape behaviour

 If your dog escapes repeatedly at certain times of year, hormonal influence may be playing a role.

-A dog running away isn’t just frustrating — it’s potentially life-threatening.
+A dog running away isn’t just frustrating — it can be life-threatening.

 Real-Life Example: Max’s Story